pingcap/docs/three-data-centers-in-two-cities-deployment.md

 ### Optimize parameter configuration

-In the deployment model of three DCs in two cities, in addition to the regular configuration parameters, adjust the component parameters to optimize performance.
+In the deployment of three DCs in two cities, to optimize performance, you need to not only configure regular parameters, but also adjust component parameters.

 - Enable gRPC message compression in TiKV.
 Because data of the cluster is transmitted in the network, you can enable the gRPC message compression to lower the network traffic.